GLP-1 Cost Finder Use the Tool →

 Best if you have insurance

-LifeMD is the clear pick — their workflow is built around brand-name prescriptions with insurance billing, and they handle the prior auth process.
-If your plan covers Wegovy or Zepbound, the savings card brings copay to $25/mo, which beats every cash-pay option.
+Hims and Ro both handle brand-name prescriptions with insurance billing, including the prior-auth process.
+If your plan covers Wegovy or Zepbound, the savings card brings copay to $25/mo — which beats every cash-pay option.
 See our savings card and PAP guide for what to expect.

 Best for tirzepatide specifically

-Three options worth comparing: Yucca Health at $258/mo (compounded), Sprout Health at $249/mo (compounded), or Ro at $299/mo (compounded or brand depending on tier).
-For brand-name Mounjaro or Zepbound through insurance, LifeMD handles the billing best.
+Three options worth comparing: Liv Body at $279/mo (compounded, all-in with Care Coach), Yucca Health at $258/mo (compounded), or Ro at $299/mo (compounded or brand depending on tier).
+For brand-name Mounjaro or Zepbound through insurance, Hims or Ro can handle the billing.
 See our tirzepatide vs semaglutide cost guide for which drug class fits your needs.

 Best medical oversight

-Ro and LifeMD lead on this dimension.
-Both require lab work, both have video consultations, and both offer scheduled prescriber check-ins.
-If you have multiple comorbidities or you've struggled with side effects on past therapies, the extra friction is worth it.
+Ro leads on this dimension — full lab work, video consultations, and scheduled prescriber check-ins.
+Liv Body adds a Care Coach layer on top of the medical review for ongoing accountability.
+If you have multiple comorbidities or you've struggled with side effects on past therapies, the extra friction at Ro is worth it; Liv Body is the right choice if you want the coaching wrapper without the full lab-work intake.

 Most flexible cancellation